interacsean/domakey/README.md

 **You will need to create a directory `.domakey` at your project root level**

-In /.domakey, your template-building scripts should export a single asynchronous function which takes an object as a single argument.
+In `.domakey/yourTemplateFile.js`, you should export a single asynchronous function which takes an object as a single argument.

 The argument will be passed with the following keys: